-We revisit this issue but instead of relying on correlational measures of cognitive ability, we go one step further by exogenously impairing subjects' cognitive resources in a laboratory experiment.
-We do this by requiring subjects to memorize numbers of different lengths while they are making choices.
-Our experimental treatment is designed to reduce availability of cognitive resources for subsequent tasks.
+In the dual-system approach, behavior is determined by the interaction of the two systems: System 1 will produce intuitive answers to problems as they arise while System 2, given enough time to engage, could override or correct automatic judgments.
+Therefore, by simply observing human behavior, it is hard to attribute decision making on either of the two systems.
+In order to disentangle the effects of the two systems, the economics literature has adopted a technique known as cognitive load manipulation, often used in the social psychology literature as well, that allows researchers to exogenously impair subjects' cognitive resources.
+Following this line of research, our experimental treatment is designed to reduce availability of cognitive resources for concurrent tasks by requiring subjects to memorize numbers of different lengths while they are making choices.
 Imposing a burden on working memory has been shown to have adverse effects on performance in a variety of tasks that involve logic or reasoning (see Deck and Jahedi, 2015, and citations therein).
-Deck and Jahedi (2015) based on an extensive review of the literature note that overall, increasing cognitive load leads to '... poorer reasoning and math performance, more risk-aversion, and more impatient choices, although the evidence is mixed for each of these'.
+Deck and Jahedi (2015), based on an extensive review of the literature note that overall, increasing cognitive load leads to poorer reasoning and math performance, more risk-aversion, and more impatient choices.

-Specifically, Deck and Jahedi (2015) find in their experiment that higher cognitive load reduces performance in math problems, leads to more risk-averse behavior, more impatience over money, and a higher likelihood to anchor but find no evidence of cognitive load effects on impatience or unhealthy snack choice.
+Specifically, Deck and Jahedi (2015) find in their experiment that higher cognitive load reduces performance in math problems, leads to more risk-averse behavior, more impatience over money, and a higher likelihood to anchor, but they find no evidence of cognitive load effects on impatience or unhealthy snack choice.
 Similarly, Benjamin et al. (2013) and Gerhardt et al. (2016) find that a cognitive load manipulation increases risk aversion.
 Many other studies that are reviewed in Deck and Jahedi (2015) are exploring cognitive load in relation to math ability and logic, risk, intertemporal choice, food choice, generosity, strategic behavior etc.